 Iconic Toronto attractions

-- Chill out beneath the leafy canopy of the west end’s High Park.
+- In summer months, chill out beneath the leafy canopy of the west end’s High Park.
 Check out the mini zoo, ride the trackless train and explore the playgrounds and leash-free dog park.

 - Got a long layover?
 Catch a cab to Fantasy Fair, Canada’s largest indoor amusement park.